Australian finger lime, a delicious citrus

 Pests

-• Branches and leaves of the finger lime tree are covered with white scale insects.Scale insects – whitish masses colonize leaves and sometimes fruits
+• Pests and diseases of the finger lime tree.Scale insects – cottony fuzz on leaves and fruits

 • Aphids – leaves curl up and fall off

-• Katydids and grasshoppers often feed on the fruit
+• Katydids and grasshoppers often feed on fruit

 Citrus gall wasp

 This tiny wasp only a few millimeters long lays eggs in fresh shoots.
-They commandeer growth of the branch to form a gall and then hatch.
-This pest is currently only found in Australia, although possible sightings in New Zealand indicate it may be spreading further.
+It commandeers plant growth to form a gall and then hatch.
+This pest is currently only in Australia, but sightings in New Zealand show it is spreading.
 The best way to deal with it is to prune out gall-infected branches before any adult citrus wasp hatches.

-Australian finger lime is actually the original host for citrus gall wasp.
+Did you know?
+Australian finger lime is the original host for citrus gall wasp.
 However, when planted with other non-native citrus, it will prefer laying on lemon, grapefruit, and mandarin citrus trees instead.
 Having been exposed to the parasite for longer, the native tree has developed a somewhat higher defense mechanism.
 Indeed, not all eggs and larvae on an Australian finger lime are able to reach maturity.

 Cooking with finger lime fruit